shadow578/Project-Padoru/README.md

 	* Your Contributor Name, if it is different from you Github username
 * Image Suggestions __MAY NOT__:
     * Contain Nudity
-    * Show Minors in sexual context
+    * Show Minors in sexual acts
     * Contain any content that is, or may be in other countries, considered illegal
-    * Contain any content that is against Github guidelines.
+    * Contain any content that violates Github guidelines.

 # Disclaimer
 * I do not own any of these Images, I just bring them together into one collection.
 Read the entry below if you want a image to be removed.